Authored by the expert who managed and guided the team behind the France Property Pack

 What long-term economic factors will shape property prices in Bordeaux?

-The top three long-term economic factors that will shape Bordeaux property prices over the next decade are the sustained level of interest rates (which determines borrowing capacity), France's overall economic growth and fiscal trajectory (which affects jobs and confidence), and Bordeaux's competitiveness as a metro (which drives population and investment flows).
+The three long-term economic factors that will most shape Bordeaux property prices over the next decade are the structural level of euro-area interest rates, France's fiscal and regulatory trajectory (housing policy, landlord rules, energy requirements), and Bordeaux's own economic competitiveness as a metro (jobs, universities, quality of life).

 You'll also find a much more detailed analysis in our pack about real estate in Bordeaux.